UCI-GDIM33/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 Playtesting goal: See if movement is smoother than last week's... also find bugs (particularly in the sticky hand. bane of my existence)<br>

 Feedback: player gets stuck on platform corners (completely halts), bit hard to control ('slippery').
 Boxes slip around weirdly when on their sides (maybe due to Platformer Effector?)

+### Activity 2
+1. Multiply makes colours darker and less saturated because the setting multiplies the values of the input vectors, which will result in higher values
+2.
+3.
+4.